getzlab/rnaseqc/README.md

                                         distance will be counted as chimeric
                                         pairs.
 Default: 2000000 [bp]

-      --read-length=[LENGTH]            Set the maximum accepted length.
-Reads longer than this threshold are
-                                        discarded.
-Default: 1000000 [bp]
-                                        (10000bp in legacy mode)

       --fragment-samples=[SAMPLES]      Set the number of samples to take when computing fragment sizes.
 Requires the
                                         --bed argument.
 Default: 1000000